schellenberg/computerscience20/_sources/Python/Overview/Conditionals.rst

 .. topic:: Quick Overview of Day

-    Give more details about variables.
-Reinforce the idea of data types.
-Practice some Python problems with simple input/output.
+    Give more details about boolean expressions.
+Practice some Python problems with input/output and conditionals.

 .. reveal:: curriculum_addressed